Huntspeedy/Audiora/README.md

 Installation
 To run the Audiora application, you will need Rust and some dependencies.
 Follow these steps to install it:

-#1.
-Clone the repository:
+1. Clone the repository:
 **git clone https://github.com/your-username/audiora.git
 cd audiora**

-#2.
-Install Rust:
+2. Install Rust:
 If you haven't installed Rust yet, you can install it using the following command:

 **curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh**
 Make sure to follow the instructions to set up your Rust environment.

-#3.
-Install Dependencies:
+3. Install Dependencies:
 Once you have Rust set up, navigate to your project directory and run:

 **cargo build --release**
 This will download and compile the required dependencies.

-#Usage
+Usage
 Running the Application:
 To run the program, provide a path to the PDF file you want to convert:

 **cargo run -- <path_to_pdf>**
 This will extract the text from the provided PDF, convert it into speech, save it as .mp3 files, and play the audio.

-Example:
-bash
-Copy
-Edit
-cargo run -- example.pdf
+**cargo run -- example.pdf**
 This command will process example.pdf, save the audio files in the audio_output directory, and start playing them.

 Project Structure